From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Abstract

 \section{Abstract}

-As virtual reality (VR) systems become increasingly more advanced, they are likewise expected to respond intelligently and adapt to individual user states, abilities, and preferences.
-Recent work has explored how VR can be adapted and tailored to individual users.
-However, existing reviews tend to address either user-state sensing or adaptive interaction design in isolation, limiting our understanding of their combined implementation in VR.
-Therefore, in this paper, we examine the growing research on personalized interaction in VR, with a particular focus on utilizing participants' immersion information and adaptation mechanisms to modify virtual environments and enhance engagement, performance, or a specific goal.
+As virtual reality (VR) systems advance, they are increasingly expected to adapt intelligently to individual users' states, abilities, and preferences.
+While prior research has examined user-state sensing and adaptive interaction design in VR, existing reviews typically address these aspects in isolation.
+In this paper, we examine the growing body of research on personalization in VR, with a particular focus on how user data collected during immersion is used to drive adaptive strategies that tailor the experience and enhance engagement, performance, or other specific goals.
 We synthesize findings from studies that employ adaptive techniques across diverse application domains and summarize a five-stage conceptual framework that unifies adaptive mechanisms across domains.
-Our analysis reveals emerging trends, including the integration of multimodal sensors, an increasing reliance on user state inference, and the challenge of balancing responsiveness with transparency.
-We conclude by proposing future directions for developing more user-centered VR systems.
+Our analysis reveals emerging trends, including the integration of multimodal sensors, the transition from purely reactive to hybrid adaptation systems, and the adoption of artificial intelligence approaches.
+Finally, we identify key challenges related to data, modeling, and evaluation, and outline future research directions toward more effective and user-centered VR systems.